-Buffalo is home to professional football and hockey teams, minor league baseball, and a world-champion lacrosse team.
-Just a five-minute walk puts students in Delaware Park, one of Frederick Law Olmstead’s most beautiful parks, where they can bike, play tennis, golf, or rent boats on its scenic Hoyt Lake.
-With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students soon learn why Buffalo is one of the top five college towns of its size.
+Buffalo is home to professional football and hockey teams, minor league baseball teams, and a world-champion lacrosse team.
+An easy walk takes students to Delaware Park, one of Frederick Law Olmsted’s most beautiful parks, where students can bike, play tennis and golf, or rent boats on scenic Hoyt Lake.
+With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students will soon learn why Buffalo is one of the best midsized cities for college.

 Location: Buffalo, New York

 Schools: College of Arts and Sciences, the Richard J. Wehle School of Business, the School of Education and Human Services